-- One in three of our US dads,
+- One in three of our US dads

-- Millions of Pinners seeking content related to travel or health or diet and nutrition.
+- Millions of Pinners seeking content related to travel or health or diet and nutrition

-And that journey to bringing a moment to life isn’t linear.
+That journey to bringing a moment to life isn’t linear.
 There are so many opportunities to influence those decisions.
 After that first flash of inspiration from a pin comes the planning, which involves creating some boards, maybe adding some collaborators, saving some pins to those boards, and then ultimately deciding on what to do and what you want to buy.

-There are about 27 different moments that happen throughout the year and the time in which Pinners are searching and planning for these moments, usually start earlier and last a lot longer than you may see on other platforms.
+There are about 27 different moments that happen throughout the year and the time in which Pinners are searching and planning for these moments, usually starts earlier and lasts a lot longer than you may see on other platforms.

 Best Practices for Your Pinterest Strategy

-Brands should publish native content and build for your specific audience and mindset on our platform.
+Brands should publish native content and build for your specific audience mindset.
 Aim to create quality content regularly with your Pinterest strategy and engage with your audience when you can.

-- Create fresh content regularly.
+- Create fresh content regularly

-- Engage with your audience and again, publish native content to drive awareness.
+- Engage with your audience and again, publish native content to drive awareness

 Another helpful tip for designing on Pinterest is to add text overlay to your pins.
 Texts will ensure that your content is easily discoverable and that Pinners know what they’re getting.